TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-09-30-on-microservices.md

 My recommendation is to start out with a monolithic delivery, and keep it that way for as long as possible.
 This will let you focus on the business-problem you are trying to solve.
 Spend less time on the technical problems of splitting up a system into smaller services.

-When you have need that that leads you to split it up you will should have an understanding of the system and the domain.
+When you have need that leads you to split it up you will should have an understanding of the system and the domain.
 You will also need to understand the team-topology that you need to support the system.
 What changes do you need to initiate within the team-structure?

  Look at your domain and your requirements and decide on what to split out and when based on that.
 Maybe budding off just a few services is enough?